College of Business and Economics Visiting Committee

 Bob Welty is State President of Fifth Third Bank in West Virginia.
-In that capacity, Welty coordinates business development activities and decision-making processes for Fifth Third’s Retail, Consumer Lending, Commercial, and Investment Advisor Divisions in West Virginia.
+In that capacity, Welty coordinates business development activities and decision-making processes for Fifth Third’s Retail, Consumer Lending, Commercial, and Investment Advisors Divisions in West Virginia.
 He has over 30 years of industry experience.
-Welty serves on the Board of Directors of the West Virginia Jobs Investment Trust, the State’s venture capital fund, and was recently named by Governor Earl Ray Tomblin to the newly formed Capital Access Committee to encourage small business growth in WV.
-He is chairman of the Board of Directors for the Foundation of St. Mary’s Hospital, and is active on numerous other boards and foundations in the State.
+Welty serves as Vice-Chairman of the Board of Directors of the West Virginia Jobs Investment Trust, the State’s venture capital fund, and is also Vice-Chairman of the Board of Directors of the Mid- Atlantic Technology Research and Innovation Corporation (MATRIC).
+Welty is past chairman of the Board of Directors for the Foundation of St. Mary’s Medical Center, and is active on numerous other boards and foundations in the State.
 He and his family live in Charleston.

 Raymond White is the CEO of the Watson Institute.
 Previously, White was president of the Margaret H. W. Watson Foundation and a member of the board of trustees.
 He also served as a principal and SVP of Johnson & Higgins, the largest private insurance broker and consultant in the world.
 White graduated from WVU with a degree in finance and earned degrees from the College of Insurance in New York City and the Columbia University Graduate School of Business.
 He is a member of the Pittsburgh Philharmonic, the Pittsburgh chapter of the WVU Alumni Association, and Allegheny Country Club.
 He is also president of the Craig House.